 About being adopted, Nicole has said, “My parents were friends with Lionel.
 They trusted that they would be better able to provide for me.”
 The rest was history.

 Although Lionel and Brenda got divorced in 1993, and Lionel remarried, Nicole remains close with both of her adopted parents.
-It was her biological parents, the ones she started out with (the ones who put her on stage at a Prince concert when she was a toddler) who never quite made it into her family picture.
+It was Nicole Richie’s birth parents, the ones she started out with (the ones who put her on stage at a Prince concert when she was a toddler) who never quite made it into her family picture.

-Although Nicole has struggled very publicly in the past with substance abuse and eating disorders, today, she’s happy, healthy, and focused on her kids.
+Although Nicole Richie has struggled very publicly in the past with substance abuse and eating disorders, today, she’s happy, healthy, and focused on her kids.
 While she might not have been born into the most stable of family situations, her now 13-year-old daughter, Harlow, her 11-year-old son, Sparrow, and husband, Good Charlotte frontman Joel Madden, keep her grounded and honest with herself.

-How getting pregnant changed how she thought of her biological parents
+How becoming a mom changed how she thought of her biological parents

-When Nicole got pregnant for the first time, she has said that her pregnancy helped her bond with Moss, her biological mother, while also bringing her closer to her adopted father, Lionel Richie.
+When Nicole got pregnant for the first time in 2008, she has said that her pregnancy helped her bond with Karen Moss, her biological mother, while also bringing her closer to her adopted father, Lionel Richie.

 Even though she hadn’t been at all close to her birth parents (especially her father), she realized during this period that she didn’t want to keep resenting them, and that, in fact, she wanted them in her life.

-When she was pregnant with her daughter, Richie told Diane Sawyer, “I would really want to be someone my child would look up to.”
+When she was pregnant with her daughter, Richie said, “I would really want to be someone my child would look up to.”

-Fifteen years ago, fans and haters alike might never have predicted that she would be a great mom, but today, she is just that: stable, loving, honest with her kids about her past, and welcoming of her birth parents into their lives.
+Nearly two decades ago, fans and haters alike might never have predicted that she would be a great mom, but today, she is just that: stable, loving, honest with her kids about her past, and welcoming of her birth parents into their lives.
 Sounds like positive progress to me.
 Knowing what it’s like to grow up in a celebrity family, as the daughter of Lionel Richie, Nicole made the conscious decision to keep her two children out of the spotlight.
 And today, she cherishes parenthood, proving that it’s never too late to turn your life around.

 More inspiring celebrities: